Prof. SIOK Wai Ting

-Prof. Wai Ting Siok is Professor and Head of the Department of Chinese and Bilingual Studies at the Hong Kong Polytechnic University.
+Prof. Wai Ting Siok is Professor and Head of the Department of Language Science and Technology (LST) at the Hong Kong Polytechnic University.
 She received her Ph.D. in Psycholinguistics and Education from the University of Hong Kong and postdoctoral training at Stanford University Psychology Department and the Stanford Institute of Reading and Learning.
 Before joining PolyU, she was Associate Professor in the Department of Linguistics and Associate Dean of the Faculty of Arts at HKU.

 Siok’s main research interest is to investigate the cognitive and neuroanatomical mechanisms underlying normal and dyslexic reading using behavioral and neuroimaging techniques (MRI, fMRI & DTI) and translate the basic research findings into educational and clinical practices.
 She was awarded several General Research Fund funded by the Hong Kong Research Grants Council and has served as a core investigator on several large-scale Mainland research projects such as the National Strategic Basic Research Scheme Grant, Shenzhen Peacock Team Program Grant and, more recently, Innovations of Science and Technology 2030 funded by the Ministry of Science and Technology.